Ghent: Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen climate classification system, Ghent has a marine west coast climate, abbreviated "Cfb" on climate maps.

 Demographics

 Nationalities

 Ghent is home to many people of foreign origin and immigrants.
 The 2020 census revealed that 35.5% of the inhabitants had roots outside of Belgium and 15.3% had a non-Belgian nationality.
 Many neighbourhoods already have a minority-majority population, primarily in the north, east, and west of the city and some pockets in the south.
 Some examples are Brugse Poort, Dampoort, Rabot, Ledeberg, Nieuw Gent/UZ and the area around Sleepstraat (known for its many Turkish restaurants).

-Tourism
+Politics

+The composition of the 2025 – 2031 city council: